 Defines the number of degrees (0 to 360) the simple marker symbol is rotated for point and multipoint geometry.
 The rotation is from east in a counterclockwise direction where east is the 0 degree axis.

 Defines the color for each feature.
-Applies to all supported geometry types.
+It applies to all supported geometry types.

 Defines the size of each feature with a point or multipoint geometry.